trickl/agent-cortex/llmflow/planning/java_planning.md

 - Maps must be produced via helper methods or syscalls; manual `HashMap` construction is unsupported.

-## 6. Deferred Functions
+## 6. Hierarchical Planning Rules

-- Use `@Deferred` when the runtime should synthesize the body later.
-- Deferred methods may omit their body or provide a sketch that the runtime can overwrite.
-- Non-deferred methods must include compilable bodies.
+The runtime enforces the following planning discipline:

+- **Rule 1 — Invent functions to decompose the problem into steps.** Helpers represent smaller sub-goals beneath the caller.
+- **Rule 2 — If a step can be completed using an available tool, call the tool directly.** Do not invent another helper when a syscall can perform the work.
+- **Rule 3 — Each invented function must reduce complexity.** Every helper must be strictly more specific than its caller so decomposition steadily converges toward concrete actions.
+- **Rule 4 — All invented functions are implicitly deferred; tool calls are the terminal nodes.** Helper bodies therefore string together other helpers until reaching a syscall.
+- **Rule 5 — Maximum hierarchical depth is 7.** The root counts as depth 1.
+If a plan would exceed 7 nested helper levels, redesign it using broader steps.

 ## 7. Output Requirements

 - Respond exclusively with Java source that satisfies this document.
+A single assistant-text message containing the class definition is acceptable; a `define_java_plan` tool call is not required.
 - Do not wrap the output in markdown fences or add commentary.
-- Ensure the program compiles in isolation and references only supplied syscalls or helper methods defined in `Plan`.
+- Ensure the program compiles in isolation and references only supplied syscalls or helper methods defined in your class.